igortascu/rndmNameSoNo1Copies/README.md

-# rndmNameSoNo1Copies
+Igor Tascu
+COMP3005 - Assignment 3

+----LIST OF FILES----
+1. StudentManager.java: contains the functions specified in the requirements
+2. Main.java: runs and tests methods from studentManager

-you need to add jbdc config when running
+Note: you need to add jbdc config when running